It disturbs me to hear of professional home stagers working for free.

-I have written many articles on this topic and I strongly object to working for free in the Staging Diva courses, but this question keeps coming up.
+I strongly object to working for free and show you how to avoid it in the Staging Diva training program, but this question keeps coming up.

 If you’re giving away your services for free, how good can you be?